Bukola-Testimony/AltSchool-Cloud-Exercices/Exercise-7/exercise7.md

 ## Overview
 LEARNING CLOUD ENGINEERING WITH ALTSCHOOL.
 <p>
-It has been exactly 5 weeks of learning cloud engineering with AltSchool.There has been so many new concepts to learn.
-This is the first in september.
+It has been exactly 6 weeks of learning cloud engineering with AltSchool.There has been so many new concepts to learn.
+This is the second week in september.
 </p>
 <p>This week we learnt systemd which is a Linux initialization system and service manager,systemd utilities like systemctl and journalctl.
 Systemd Units generally refer to services, mount points, devices or sockets on the system. installation andconfiguration of apache service.
 </p>